-At number 13 Rue Aude, opposite Rue de la Glacière stands the Hôtel Croze Peyronetti built by Jean Lombard around 1620 in Italian Renaissance style.
-The façade of the mansion shows a marked contrast between the heavy vermiculated forms around the portal and the more delicate aspect of the upper floors with its fine frieze.
+At number 13 Rue Aude, opposite Rue de la Glacière stands the Hôtel Croze Peyronetti.
+A work of Jean Lombard around 1620.
+The façade of the mansion is in Italian Renaissance style.
+It shows a marked contrast between the heavy vermiculated forms around the portal and the more delicate aspect of the upper floors with its fine frieze.
 This example of mannerism gives a strange and surprising look indeed to the building.

 A bit further, between Place Richelme and Place de l’Hôtel de Ville and opposite the Corn Exchange Hall stands the Hôtel d’Arbaud (7 rue du Maréchal Foch) with an interesting portal.
 Two stone giants support the wrought iron balcony, evoking the atlantes of Hôtel Maurel de Pontevès on Cours Mirabeau.

-Bordered by the former Corn Exchange Hall, Richelme square was previously named Place aux Herbes because it has become a market place where gardeners and farmers have sold their fresh produce every day since the 14th century.
+Bordered by the former Corn Exchange Hall.
+The square’s original name was Place aux Herbes because it had become a marketplace where gardeners and farmers have sold their fresh produce every day since the 14th century.

-At the end of the 14th century, King René built a chapel there dedicated to St. Sebastian.
+At the end of the 14th century, King René built a chapel there for St. Sebastian.
 The sanctuary was eventually dismantled in 1618 to make way for a Fish Hall which was later knocked down.

 In the 19th century, the square was renamed after an internationally famous Opera tenor native to Aix: Louis-Ferdinand Richelme (1804-1845).

-This is arguably one of Provence’s most famous squares with a great array of architectural styles, from the most simple to elaborate baroque styles.
-A few famous monuments border the square: the Town-Hall, the Corn Exchange Hall and the Clock Tower.
+This is arguably one of Provence’s most famous squares.
+It displays a great array of architectural styles, from the most simple to elaborate baroque styles.
+A few famous monuments border the square: the Town Hall, the Corn Exchange Hall and the Clock Tower.

 A flower market takes place in the square on Tuesday, Thursday and Saturday and an Old Book Fair on the first Sunday of the month.